cardano-foundation/CIPs/CIP-0911/README.md

 #### Timing Considerations

-The chain will tolerate a gap of up to *3k/f* slots (36 hours with current Cardano settings).
+The chain will tolerate a gap of up to *3k/f* slots (36 hours with current Cardano mainnet settings).
 A period of low chain density could have security implications that affect dynamic availability and leave open the possibility for future long range attacks.
 This may be particularly relevant should chain recovery be performed as described above (using less stake than is required